 - Catch an old film or live performance at The Castro Theatre

-- Take a pause at the Pink Triangle Memorial Park, a memorial for queer victims of the Nazi regime
+- Pause at the Pink Triangle Memorial Park, a memorial for queer victims of the Nazi regime

 - Have a picnic at the gorgeous Mission Dolores Park